WoozyMasta/dayz-exporter/README.md

 * `/health/readiness`: A readiness check endpoint that ensures the service is fully operational, i.e., all required connections (like RCON and Steam) are established and functional.
+* `/info`: Returns A2S server information with parsed keywords in JSON format.
+  This is an optional endpoint that's disabled and doesn't require authentication by default.
+Useful for automation scenarios, such as displaying real-time player count on your website or integrating with monitoring dashboards.
+  👉 [Usage example for creating landing page with `/info`.][info-page]
 <!-- markdownlint-disable MD033 -->
 <center>